pcmarts/Collab-Room-Telegram-App/docs/discovery/README.md

    - Blockchain networks

 The `excludeOwn` parameter controls whether a user's own collaborations are included in the search results.
 For the Discovery page, we exclude own collaborations by default (when `excludeOwn` is `undefined` or `true`), showing only other users' collaborations.
 For other views like personal profiles, we can include own collaborations by setting `excludeOwn` to `false`.

+To ensure users don't see repeated content, the system maintains a combined exclusion list containing both:
+1. The user's own collaborations (retrieved from the collaborations table)
+2. Collaborations the user has already swiped on (retrieved from the swipes table)

+This ensures that after refreshing the Discovery page, users will only see new collaboration opportunities that they haven't interacted with previously.

 ## API Endpoints